 Remote Fest is especially suited for technique classes.
 Think about the techniques you have learned and may want to share.
 Classes/lectures of 30 minutes are terrific.

 Please review the following information prior to completing your application.
 Do not procrastinate, time is of the essence.

-- Be a current member of the Utah Quilt Guild, not required, but member get paid more.
+Be a current member of the Utah Quilt Guild to receive better compensation.

-- Classes may be 3 hours or 6 hours in length.
+Plan for a class length of either 3 or 6 hours.
 Lectures should last approximately 1 ½ hours.

 Application and Picture:

 Submit as many applications as you wish.
 Use one form per submittal.